-There are far fewer public beach accesses located in Corolla that make their wide-open patches of sand typically less crowded than nearby towns of Kitty Hawk and Kill Devil Hills.
-In fact, vacationers frequently boast about how easy it is to find a spot away from other beachgoers set up their beach umbrella and relax in the sand a good distance away from the nearest person.
+There are far fewer public beach accesses located in Corolla which makes their wide-open patches of sand typically less crowded than nearby towns of Kitty Hawk and Kill Devil Hills.
+In fact, vacationers frequently boast about how easy it is to find a spot away from other beachgoers to set up their beach umbrella and relax in the sand a good distance away from the nearest person.
 This seclusion along with the town’s abnormally wide beaches (compared to other OBX towns) is one of the biggest draws that keep vacationers continuing to choose Corolla time and time again.

 Visitors looking for more excitement beyond relaxing on the beach or swimming in the Atlantic Ocean should look into the town’s various water sport rental options available at locally-owned companies like Kitty Hawk Kites and Ocean Atlantic Rentals.
-You can rent anything from stand up paddleboards, kayaks, and surfboards, to sail boats and jet skis.
+You can rent anything from stand up paddleboards, kayaks, and surfboards to sail boats and jet skis.
 There are also guided kayak tours offered at a number of local businesses that take participants through the backwaters of the Currituck Sound.

 For activities that don’t involve a bathing suit, visitors can check out the 18-hole Currituck Club golf course that is considered one of the best in the area.
-Outdoor lovers should consider visiting the Estuarine Nature Walk found near the 4x4 beaches of Carova.
+Outdoor lovers should also consider visiting the Estuarine Nature Walk found near the 4x4 beaches of Carova.

 Corolla History Facts• Native Americans that lived on the mainland hunted and fished on what is now known as Corolla.